MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-row-level-security.md

 # Use row-level security with Power BI embedded content

 **Row-level security (RLS)** can be used to restrict user access to data within dashboards, tiles, reports, and datasets.
-Multiple, different users can work with those same artifacts all while seeing different data.
+Different users can work with those same artifacts all while seeing different data.
 Embedding supports RLS.

 If you're embedding for non-Power BI users (app owns data), which is typically an ISV scenario, then this article is for you!
 Configure the embed token to account for the user and role.

-If you are embedding to Power BI users (user owns data), within your organization, RLS works the same as it does within the Power BI service directly.
-There is nothing more you need to do in your application.
+If you're embedding to Power BI users (user owns data), within your organization, RLS works the same as it does within the Power BI service directly.
+There's nothing more you need to do in your application.
 For more information, see [Row-Level security (RLS) with Power BI](../service-admin-rls.md).

 ![Items involved with Row-Level Security.](media/embedded-row-level-security/powerbi-embedded-rls-components.png)